emberjs/rfcs/text/0432-contextual-helpers.md

 ```

 Notably, this problem only exists in the named arguments position.
 For content
-and attribute positions, it would not makae sense to pass a helper "by value",
+and attribute positions, it would not make sense to pass a helper "by value",
 so the ambiguity does not exist (so it always invokes).
 For sub-expression
 positions (which includes argument positions for curly invocations), the
 parentheses are already mandatory (otherwise it invokes the property fallback).